As at May 2021, no study in urban Australia has determined that cats have a negative impact on native wildlife populations.

 Research funded by the ‘war on cats’ has a clear purpose: to demonise cats.
 Any research funded by the war that is positive about cats would not be published.
 It would be censored, as it doesn’t suit the purposes of the ‘war’.

 We encourage you to think critically when reading research funded by the ‘war on cats’.
 The Threatened Species Hub and ornithologist Dr Sarah Legge are some of the main people involved.
 Legge appears to be a chief spokesperson for the ‘war’.

 Medium-sized mammals not impacted by cats; cats increase Antechinus numbers

 A 10 year Perth study (Lilith et al 2010) investigated species diversity across three different bushland areas in the City of Armadale where cats were either:

 - required to be inside at night and wear a bell; or

 The study found that medium-sized mammals, such as Brush-tailed Possums and Southern Brown Bandicoots, were not impacted by the presence or absence of cats.
-The smaller Mardo (Antechinus flavipes), which is highly susceptible to cat predation, was in higher numbers in areas where cats were unregulated.
+The smaller Mardo (Antechinus flavipes), who look like house mice, and are highly susceptible to cat predation, was in higher numbers in areas where cats were unregulated.

 A Sydney study of nest predation in 24 forest patches in the Sydney metropolitan area found that no nests were attacked by cats (Matthews et al 1999).
 Black Rats, Ringtail Possums, Antechinus species and other birds were the main predators.
 Nest predation was reduced when cats were present.